ghc/ghc/docs/users_guide/ghci.rst

 -  Rule 2 above is relaxed thus: *All* of the classes ``Ci`` are single-parameter type classes.

--  Rule 3 above is relaxed this: At least one of the classes ``Ci`` is an *interactive class* (defined below).
+-  Rule 3 above is relaxed thus: At least one of the classes ``Ci`` is an *interactive class* (defined below).

 -  The unit type ``()`` and the list type ``[]`` are added to the start of